 "For me, NCL can help serve as a nurturing environment for women who want to explore cybersecurity," Manson said. "(The SNHU team) are role models for young women who want to develop, practice and validate their cybersecurity knowledge and skills using next-generation, high-fidelity simulation environments."

 The statistics illustrating the lack of women in many STEM - science, technology, engineering and mathematics - fields are stark.
 Girls perform as well as boys in elementary and high school mathematics and science classes, but gender disparities begin to evidence themselves at the college level, according to the National Girls Collaborative Project.
-Based on a 2016 National Science Foundation study, the group reported that women made up just 29 percent of the science and engineering fields.
-Women make up a high percentage in certain areas, such as the 62 percent of positions in social sciences and very low percentage, 15 percent, in computer and mathematical sciences, according to NGCP.
-Women make up a particularly small number of cybersecurity professionals, 11 percent, according to a study published by the Center for Cyber Safety and Education.
+Based on a 2016 National Science Foundation study, the group reported that women made up just 29% of the science and engineering fields.
+Women make up a high percentage in certain areas, such as the 62% of positions in social sciences and very low percentage, 15%, in computer and mathematical sciences, according to NGCP.
+Women make up a particularly small number of cybersecurity professionals, 11%, according to a study published by the Center for Cyber Safety and Education.

 Manson said efforts outside colleges and universities are another critical way to encourage more women to enter the field.
 "There is no way we can address the cybersecurity workforce shortage without increasing diversity in the profession," he said.
 "Experiential learning outside the classroom, which includes engaging, entertaining, measurable and scalable methods such as NCL, are just as important."